-Parking is a challenge for every project, but when you add road-closures and permitting to the mix, it’s especially difficult.
+Parking is a challenge for live event, but when you add road-closures and permitting to the mix, it’s especially difficult.
 Parking availability (or lack thereof) impacts not only when, where and how we load in equipment, but also where our crew parks or where deliveries can be made.
 Getting a sense of which roads are closed, what permits or permission is required, and exactly how much flexibility you have when bending rules is important to establish well in advance of the event.
 We always come up with a list of nearby garages and a plan A, B and C for load-in and deliveries.

 Storage is so easy to overlook even though it’s something that always comes up.
 You might have the perfect plan for load-in, setup and cable runs, but you still need somewhere to store empty road cases.
 Spoiler alert: you’ll never have enough space.
 We’ve hidden cases under stages, used empty crates as seats in the control room, and re-loaded empty boxes back into our truck to keep them out of the way.
 Make sure you speak to the venue about storage options.